 This read-only field shows the names of the OSGi bundles to be installed.

-In this text box, specify the default start level for newly installed bundles and thus determine the start order of bundles.
+|In this field, specify the default start level for newly installed bundles and thus determine the start order of bundles.
 The default value is 1.|

 Start After Install

-Select this check box to have the selected bundle after installation.
+Select this checkbox to have the selected bundle after installation.